 8.1 The firm agrees to pay the costs of the SRA's investigation in the sum of £600.
-Such costs are due within 28 days of a statement of costs being issues by the SRA.
+Such costs are due within 28 days of a statement of costs due being issued by the SRA.

-The date of this Agreement is 22 September 2025.
 Search again [https://beta.sra.org.uk/consumers/solicitor-check/]